Banking and Payment Systems Department

-This Department is responsible for evaluating application for insurance as well as preparing and implementing regulatory and supervisory guidelines.
+This Department is responsible for evaluating applications for insurance as well as preparing and implementing regulatory and supervisory guidelines.
 This is done in a manner that does not stifle innovation and competition.
-The Department also conducts on-site examination to ensure that the insurance industry is safe and sound.
+The Department also conducts on-site examinations to ensure that the insurance industry is safe and sound.
 The supervision of insurance companies was added to the mandate of the Bank by the 1997 Constitution.

 This Department is made up of the following Units:

 The Department performs functions similar to the Financial Supervision Department, but with a focus on the microfinance sector.
 Microfinance currently accounts for a small part of the Gambian financial system but has been growing rapidly.

 The Development Unit formulates the institutional and operational framework and regulatory guidelines for the Microfinance Institutions (MFIs).
 The Unit also works with stakeholders to prepare strategic action plans for the sector.

 The Supervision Unit is responsible for registration, licensing, and supervision to ensure the safety and soundness of microfinance institutions.
 In addition, the Unit is mandated to collect, analyze, and disseminate data relating to MFIs as well as prescribe corrective action when necessary.